ExObsSim/ExoRad2-public/docs/source/user/prepare_payload.rst

         </detector>

-As shown in the example, the detector need information such as pixel size (:xml:`delta_pix`), read noise (:xml:`read_noise`), dark current (:xml:`dark_current`), well depth (:xml:`well_depth`) and the fraction of well depth that the channel is allowed to fill (:xml:`f_well_depth`), minimum wavelength that the detector can detect (:xml:`wl_min`) and the maximum,
+As shown in the example, the detector needs information such as pixel size (:xml:`delta_pix`), read noise (:xml:`read_noise`), dark current (:xml:`dark_current`), well depth (:xml:`well_depth`) and the fraction of well depth that the channel is allowed to fill (:xml:`f_well_depth`), minimum wavelength that the detector can detect (:xml:`wl_min`) and the maximum,